 Long before Peta, Tatie Charlotte loved & protected all animals and plants.
-She would take my hand ( clutch would be more like it, ‘ just in case ‘ I tripped! ) and we would go down a rocky path deep into the “garrigue”.
-For hours we would sit at the foot of a pine tree, transplanting succulents that she had carefully nursed during the winter, and I was expected to help her.
-Mostly I watched, transfixed, and awed by all the sensations that embraced me.
+She would take my hand (clutch would be more like it, ‘ just in case ‘ I tripped!) and we would go down a rocky path deep into the “garrigue.”
+For hours we would sit at the foot of a pine tree, transplanting succulents that she had carefully nursed during the winter.
+I was expected to help her, but I spent most of the time watching, transfixed, and in awe of all the sensations that embraced me.

-Truly it is largely because of her, my shy, understated ever so insignificant old Tatie Charlotte, that I began to develop a visceral relationship to our Earth (through her land) , a passion for that garrigue, the local rocky, red, harsh earth and all its inhabitants: lavender, thyme, rosemary and the pine trees, oh these pine trees through which the wind whistled endlessly.
+It is largely because of her, my shy, understated, ever so insignificant old Tatie Charlotte, that I began to develop a visceral relationship to our Earth, a passion for that garrigue.
+The local rocky, red, harsh earth and all its inhabitants: lavender, thyme, rosemary and the pine trees.
+Oh, these pine trees through which the wind whistled endlessly.

 God’s ways are indeed mysterious.

-A few decades later when my grand father Professor Pierre Fabre ( read more soon), best known as Ampe, what i called him as a toddler.
-Ampe asked me to import the Vin Biologique that he had just started making on that very land.
-I know that it sounds really lame, but really, really, Ampe had me at hello.
-How could I refuse to help him share the fruits of a land that held my child’s heart in its palm.
+A few decades later my grandfather, Professor Pierre Fabre, best known as Ampe (my name for him as a toddler) asked me to import the Vin Biologique that he had just started making on that very land.
+How could I refuse to help him share the fruits of a land that held my child’s heart in its palm?

 Time goes on, does it not?
 Today we share our most recent vintages with you and hope that their spirit will also resonate with your own.

-As always, I am here to answer any question you may have over my phone
+As always, I am here to answer any question you may have over my phone, so call me.

 Véronique & her staff